 My other favorite cover album is the Pickin’ On Series, which is a set of bluegrass covers.
 This “Clocks” cover is ridiculously good.
 The bass that comes in at 0:15 is deeply guttural.
 And the drop at 4:50 is just…wow.
 I’ve never heard string instruments make a noise like that.

 What are your favorite covers?

 Hope you have a good week!
 Warmth, Rhys

-If you like this newsletter, check out my online community of systems thinkers, Roote.
+If you like this newsletter, check out the online community of systems thinkers that I helped co-found, Roote.

 ❤️ Thanks to my generous patrons ❤️